d0tTino/d0tTino/docs/gui.md

 5. Hit **Run** to execute the steps or choose a recipe from the drop-down and run it.

 Dropped files trigger the `prompt-file` event and populate the prompt field.
 The loaded file path is shown below the drop zone so you can confirm which prompt was imported.

+The dashboard also surfaces additional context from the backend:

+* **Recent Plans** – the last five planning requests are listed for quick reference.
+* **Budget Meter** – remaining LLM budget is visualised with a progress bar and accompanying history.
+* **Plug-in Toggles** – checkboxes enable or disable MCP tools, updating `~/.config/d0tTino/mcp.json`.